Deep-Learning Classification and Parameter Inference of Rotational Core-Collapse Supernovae: Conclusions

-For the second, and main part of our study, we have considered time series.
-We have found that there is a big improvement in accuracy for the results in the time domain when compared with the ones with spectrograms and there is also a significant decrease in the false alarm rate.
-All the tests performed with time series have been done with Residual CNNs applied to datasets composed of numerically generated signals from different waveforms.
-The classification test was accomplished with a $10^4$ dataset consisting on equal parts of elements with only background noise from O3a and elements of injected signals.
+For the second and main part of our study, we have considered time series.
+This classification test was performed with a ResCNN on a dataset composed of $10^4$ time series where CCSN GW signals had been injected into 1-second-long sections of real noise from O3a of the two LIGO detectors and the Virgo detector.
+For this method, we have variable distance, from 5 to 20~kpc, and random sky position.
+All the tests performed with time series have been done with residual CNNs applied to datasets composed of numerically generated signals from different waveforms.
+The classification test was accomplished with a $10^4$ dataset consisting of equal parts of elements with only background noise from O3a and elements of injected signals.
 The network has provided a model with an accuracy of 98\% with only one false positive.
 These results confirm the efficiency of these networks regarding classification and show that, even with a small dataset, high values of accuracy can be obtained.
 By further inspecting the false negatives we noticed a correlation with the SNR of the signals, as all of the misclassifications occurred for elements with SNR~<~10.
+These results show the excellent performance of deep learning techniques for detection, with the time series method reflecting slightly better results than the values achieved with spectrograms in O3a.